 In 2015 I was awarded the Enthuse Celebration Award for my work improving science in my own school, and in 2016 I was awarded the Primary Science Teacher Trust’s Science Teacher Award for work in my own school and beyond.
 I have also been a ‘National Expert STEM Teacher’ as part of STEM Learning’s recognition scheme since 2016.

 I have twice led my school through the Primary Science Quality Mark, achieving PSQM Silver in our 2015-16 and PSQM Outreach in 2017-18.
-I am now training to become a hub leader myself and look forward to supporting others through this valuable process.
+Having recently started working at a new school, I am now working towards the PSQM there, alongside working as a hub leader for schools in South Yorkshire.

 In recent years I have created and delivered primary science CPD for organisations including STEM Learning, the Association for Science Education, the University of Manchester’s SEERIH centre and Leeds Local Authority.
-I have also volunteered in an advisory capacity for the Royal Society of Chemistry and the British Science Association, and am currently working with Cambridge Assessment on international curriculum development.
+I have also volunteered in an advisory capacity for the Royal Society of Chemistry and the British Science Association, and am currently working with Cambridge Assessment on international curriculum development and teacher training.